 Who doesn’t drink coffee in their car?
 Everyone needs a pick-me-up from Starbucks or McCafe, but hot coffee can burn your mouth or your hands, which can certainly take your focus off the road.

-- Most food-related car crashes happen in the morning during the rush to work.
+Keep in mind that many food-related car crashes happen in the morning during the rush to work.
 One driver was eating breakfast while driving 50 mph through an area already occupied by first responders.
 His breakfast distraction caused a second collision.

 Are You Breaking the Law if You Eat and Drive?